thisolivier/StatSig-Tests/Statsig Test/ExperimentValue/README.md

 ## A different approach
 If you look at LayerValueRequest, you'll see two request wrappers.
 The CustomLayerValueRequest actually never needs any of the above boilerplate because you pass it a custom handler.
 It can also handle any type.
 This makes extracting info from StatSig much simpler and flexible by using concrete case-by-case information.
+But we do expose the Layer object to the consumer, leaking Statsig semantics.
+Maybe we could write a simple wrapper?

 ## Example Code
 There's examples of reading Scalars, Arrays, Homogenous Dicts and Codable types in the ExperimentValueTests view.
 They all work.